Battle Cars | April 2019 - 2020

 Early AIs using the car controller

-As shown above, we’re currently using state machines.
+As shown above, we've used using state machines.
 However, this has proven to be very limited if we want to challenge players.
-I will then tweak those AI parameters to simulate player strategies.
+I then tuned those AI parameters to simulate player strategies.

-My goal is to make the production as effective as possible, avoiding any useless meetings, while making sure team members have a clear idea of the current project's state.
+My goal was to make the production as effective as possible, avoiding any useless meetings, while making sure team members have a clear idea of the current project's state.

 Milestone and sprint planning

-Since the project is made at Supinfogame during the year, every month, there is either a Jury with professionals or milestone with trainers giving feedback on the game's direction and the current prototype.
-Sprints are made in order to get ready for those milestones.
+Since the project was made at Supinfogame during the year, every month, there was either a Jury with professionals or milestone with trainers giving feedback on the game's direction and the current prototype.
+Sprints were made in order to get ready for those milestones.

 SCRUM and Build pipeline

-The whole production is based on making regular builds focusing on different aspects (levels, art scenes, 3C prototyping), that the whole team playtests together to give instant feedback.
-Other meetings, such as stand-ups, milestone planning, sprint reviews, and post-mortems, also happen in order to boost the team's productivity and motivation.
+The whole production was based on making regular builds focusing on different aspects (levels, art scenes, 3C prototyping), that the whole team playtests together to give instant feedback.
+Other meetings, such as stand-ups, milestone planning, sprint reviews, and post-mortems, also happenned in order to boost the team's productivity and motivation.

 Thanks to the Milestone OKRs, a backlog is made on Jira, creating user stories for the team members which they can manage by themselves using a customized Kanban Board.
 Specific options have also been withdrawn and added in order to make the story management both simple for the team members, and detailed for me, the producer.